Back to main

 Influencing Public Opinions

 When influencing public opinion, it’s best to test multiple messages across several segments of the relevant population.
-In order to determine what works and what does not, the association must carefully monitor public reaction to each message provided.
+To determine what works and what does not, the association must carefully monitor public reaction to each message provided.

 Data Collection Methods